 This consistent trend of positive reputation and trust should lead to you assess your entire business and brand strategy:

-How can we have a better product, a better marketing plan, better community, and better service to our niche to build long-term trust and respect?
+How can we have a better product, a better marketing plan, better community, and better customer service to our niche to build long-term trust and respect?

 This is how you win in search: by building a trusted brand that people see in search results and click time and time again to find great content that genuinely helps them succeed.